-Bile salts are the sodium and potassium salts of bile acids, which are conjugated with glycine or taurine.
+What Are Bile Salts – Bile salts are the sodium and potassium salts of bile acids, which are conjugated with glycine or taurine.

-Bile salts are formed from bile acids.
+They are formed from bile acids.
 There are two primary bile acids in human, namely cholic acid and chenodeoxycholic acid, which are formed in liver and enter the intestine through bile.
 Due to the bacterial action in the intestine, the primary bile acids are converted into secondary bile acids:

 - Cholic acid — deoxycholic acid

 Secondary bile acids from intestine are transported back to liver through enterohepatic circulation.
 In liver, the secondary bile acids are conjugated with glycine (amino acid) or taurin (derivative of an amino acid) and form conjugated bile acids, namely glycocholic acid and taurocholic acids.
 These bile acids combine with sodium or potassium ions to form the salts, sodium or potassium glycocholate and sodium or potassium taurocholate.

 Enterohepatic circulation is the transport of substances from small intestine to liver through portal vein.
 About 90% to 95% of bile salts from intestine are transported to liver through enterohepatic circulation.
 Remaining 5% to 10% of the bile salts enter large intestine.
 Here, the bile salts are converted into deoxycholate and lithocholate, which are excreted in feces.

 Bile salts are required for digestion and absorption of fats in the intestine.
 The functions of them are: